jameshfisher/jameshfisher.com/_posts/2017-04-21-macos-app-bundle.md

 title: What is a .app?
 justification: Vidrio is a .app!
 tags: []
+summary: >-
+  A .app is a macOS application bundle, a directory structure containing the executable and supporting files.
+The .app directory contains the real program binary, but cannot be directly executed.
 ---

 In macOS, I browse to my `/Applications` directory to see lots of files. `Keynote.app`, `Spotify.app`, `Vidrio.app`, etc. What are these things?
 These "applications" can't be launched in the normal fashion: